 For a (sub)module without a revision statement, the revision-date part must be omitted, otherwise it may or may not be

 Yangson is currently able to parse only the compact syntax of YANG files.
-Modules written in the alternative XML format (YIN) can be converted to the compact syntax by using the XSLT stylesheet yin2yang.xsl that is also included in Yangson distribution (directory tools/xslt).
+Modules written in the alternative XML format (YIN) can be converted to the compact syntax by using the XSLT stylesheet yin2yang.xsl that can be obtained from the YIN Tools project.

 This documentation uses doctest snippets rather heavily.
 For this purpose, each Python module uses a specific example data model and/or JSON instance document that have to be loaded first.
 Python statements that do so are also included as doctest snippets.
 Other obvious steps, such as necessary Python module imports, are not shown.